How Does Increasing Leverage Affect the Required Initial Margin for a Perpetual Contract Position?

 For example, 10x leverage means the initial margin is 1/10th (10%) of the notional value.
 Higher leverage allows a trader to control a larger position with less capital, but it also increases the risk of liquidation.

-What Is the Minimum Initial Margin Requirement?
+What Is the Relationship between Leverage and Margin Requirement?